EliottElek/k8s-setup-with-vagrant/README.md

  ### 1. Install Vagrant

 For this setup, you'll first need to install Vagrant on your machine.
 Read the [documentation here](https://www.vagrantup.com/docs/installation).
-In our case, I'm using the a NixOS distribution.
+In my case, I'm using the a NixOS distribution.

-I'll add `vagrant` in the  in my `/etc/nixos/confguration.nix` file :
+I'll add `vagrant` in my `/etc/nixos/confguration.nix` file :

 ```
 {...}